nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

   - an empty array or null.
   - an odd-length array and an even-length array.
   - an array with duplicate keys or duplicate items.
+  - Maximum/Minimum Integer/Double/etc for the chosen data type.